 14).
 Please remember umpires are in control of the game.
 Only managers are to discuss plays or calls with the umpires.
 Managers are responsible for disciplining their players.
 The umpire may eject any player who uses foul language, chews tobacco, or becomes argumentative or abusive.
 Umpires or the home team manager will go over the ground rules before the game.

-15).
-All players must be at least 14 years of age.
+Change for 2016) All players must be at least 13 years of age.
 Every player that wishes to play in the end of the season tournament must play at least 4 games throughout the course of the season.
-Each team is allowed to have 5 players outside of their church play for their team during the year.
-If a team needs to have more than 5 players from outside their church in order to field a team, please notify the league president and a decision will be made.
+Each team is allowed to have 5 non-member players outside of their church play for their team during the year.
+(Member = 2 weeks attendance per month.)
+If a team needs to have more than 5 non-member players in order to field a team, please notify the league president and a decision will be made.

 16).
 Any team that forfeits or is a “no show” without notifying the umpire, league President, and opposing team at least one day prior to the game will be penalized $25.00 and credited with a loss.